-Loveless was the first African American junior and senior high in Montgomery, Alabama,.
-It was founded by Henry Loveless an African American that beat the odds and got an education and became a businessman during the late 1800’s and early 1900’s.
-Loveless had its first graduating class in 1940.
+Established and opening in 1923, the Loveless School was the first African American junior and senior high school in Montgomery, Alabama.
+It was founded by Henry Loveless, an African-American male that beat the odds and got an education for himself.
+Henry became a businessman during the late 1800’s and early 1900’s.
+The school has a current student body count of 490 and had its first graduating class in 1940.

 Backstory and Context

 Loveless School is named after Henry Loveless, an African-American businessman that defied the circumstances of his time and got a public education.
 It was built in 1923, the first junior and senior high school in Montgomery for African Americans.
 In May 1940, the school had its first graduating class ever.
 The first location of the school was inside Sidney Lanier High School before it moved to the old site of Loveless Elementary in 1999.
 They also added a 9th grade class in the year 2001.

 Henry Allen Loveless was a black businessman that had many businesses in Montgomery, Alabama.
 Loveless attended Selma University for a few semesters, but he struggled to get his education as he worked during the day and took his courses at night.
 The first business Loveless started was an undertaker business.
 This was not the only business that he started as he started many more in the following years, including as a real estate agent and opening a stable when he founded a coal and a wood yard.
 Loveless was also a successful building contractor.
 He became one of the founding members of the Dexter Avenue Baptist Church where Loveless would serve as it’s treasurer and as a board of trustee member.
 Loveless also was a member of the Negro’s Businessmen League.
 After his many years of service to the business world and people around him, Loveless would pass away in 1921.